Site logo

 The average Mustang costs $3,000 to $5,000.
 But the sale price ultimately depends on the market, your location, and the quality of the find.
 For instance, you can adopt a Mustang with basic training from BLM for $125.
 You may even adopt one for free.

 Unfortunately, broncs are much more expensive.
 Of course, you can capture one in the wild if you’re confident.
 But few people are that lucky.
-Instead, most Bronco owners acquire their stock from UBHA, BHBA, and similar organizations for $8,000 to $10,000.
-A few cost as much as $50,000.

 FAQs

-What’s so Special About Mustang Horses?
+What’s so special about Mustang Horses?

 The Mustang isn’t a very special breed per se.
 However, the horses’ ability to withstand harsh weather, poor terrain, and endless threats to survival is unmatched.
 They are also highly adaptive horses that take little time to acquaint themselves with their surroundings.
 This makes Mustangs excellent long-distance riders.